 Your wellbeing and support during coronavirus

 The pandemic and its restrictions have placed huge strains on everyone’s health and wellbeing, particularly for people affected by dementia.
-Our advice here sets out support available from Alzheimer’s Society and how you can help look after your own physical and mental health.
+Our advice here sets out support available from Alzheimer’s Society and others, and how you can help look after your own physical and mental health.

 Coronavirus support from Dementia Connect